Stefanie Vögele: 2012

 She began the season at Brisbane where she defeated Australian wildcard Sally Peers in the first round of qualifying, and in the second Akgul Amanmuradova.
 However, in the final round, she lost to top seed Vania King.
 At Sydney, Vögele qualified by defeating Victoria Larrière, Michaëlla Krajicek, and Bojana Jovanovski.
 In the first round, she lost to third seed and eventual champion, Victoria Azarenka, in straight sets.
 As the 20th seed, Vögele qualified for the Australian Open by defeating Lara Arruabarrena, Mihaela Buzărnescu, and Michelle Larcher de Brito.
 In the main draw, she lost to 14th seed Sabine Lisicki, in three sets.

 At the Copa Colsanitas, she lost in the first round to top seed Marina Erakovic.
 However, in doubles, Vögele and her partner Mandy Minella reached the final where they lost to top seeds Eva Birnerová/Alexandra Panova, 2–6, 2–6.
 At the Monterrey Open, she lost in the first round to third seed Sorana Cîrstea.
 Then Vögele competed at the $25k tournament in Clearwater, Florida.
 She defeated Allie Kiick and Hsieh Su-wei, and in the quarterfinals, Camila Giorgi.
 In the semifinals, she lost to Garbiñe Muguruza, 1–6, 2–6.
 At the Miami Open, Vögele lost in the first round of qualifying to 24th seed Valeria Savinykh.
-At the $50k tournament in Osprey, Florida, she defeated Mirjana Lučić-Baroni before she lost to Edina Gallovits.
+At the $50k tournament in Osprey, Florida, she defeated Mirjana Lučić-Baroni, before losing to Edina Gallovits.

 Vögele, as the ninth seed, qualified for the Charleston Open by defeating Ani Mijačika and 16th seed Caroline Garcia.
-In the first round, she defeated Jarmila Gajdošová in three sets.
-In the second round, she beat Lucie Hradecká, and in the third, Vögele lost to fourth seed Vera Zvonareva.
-At the Danish Open, Vögele lost in the first round to Bojana Jovanovski.
+In the first round, she defeated Jarmila Gajdošová in three sets, and in the second Lucie Hradecká.
+In the third round, Vögele lost to fourth seed Vera Zvonareva.
+At the Danish Open, she lost in round one to Bojana Jovanovski.
 Seeded fourth for qualifying at Budapest, she lost in the first round to Rika Fujiwara in two tiebreakers.
 At the $100k tournament in Prague, she defeated Stéphanie Foretz in the first round but then, she withdrew from her match against Ayumi Morita.
-Seeded ninth for qualifying at the French Open, Vögele beat Noppawan Lertcheewakarn in the first round of qualifying 6–0, 6–4.
+Seeded ninth for qualifying at the French Open, Vögele beat Noppawan Lertcheewakarn in the first round 6–0, 6–4.
 In the second round of qualifying, Vögele lost to Julia Cohen.

 Seeded eighth for qualifying at Wimbledon, Vögele defeated Grace Min in the first round and in the second, she lost to Kristýna Plíšková in three sets.

 At the $100k tournament in Biella, she was beaten in the first round by Alexandra Cadanţu.
 At the $100k event in Biarritz, Vögele defeated Amra Sadiković in three sets, before she lost to Romina Oprandi.
 At the $100k event in Bucharest, she lost in the second round to Irina-Camelia Begu.
-At the $100k tournament in Olomouc, Vögele lost in the first round to Yvonne Meusburger.
+At the $100k tournament in Olomouc against Yvonne Meusburger, Vögele suffered another first-round loss.

-As the 27th seed, Vögele qualified for the US Open by defeating Petra Rampre, Ekaterina Bychkova, and Heidi El Tabakh.
-In the first round, she lost to fellow qualifier Edina Gallovits-Hall in two sets.
+As the 27th seed, she qualified for the US Open by defeating Petra Rampre, Ekaterina Bychkova, and Heidi El Tabakh, before losing to fellow qualifier Edina Gallovits-Hall in two sets.